Skip to main content

 • select No if your ‘from’ page will no longer be on the live site

-Once you’ve published your redirect, if you go to the ‘from’ page in Contentful, you’ll see a message that there is a redirect in place for that page.
+Once you’ve published your redirect, if you go to the ‘from’ page in Contentful, you’ll see a message that a redirect is in place for that page.
 You can use the Go to redirect link to go view the redirect entry.
 If you make a change to the redirect, you can Re-check it.

 Knowing when a redirect is in place